Scientific Name

 Description

-How to Grow and Care
+How to Grow and Care for Rafflesia kerrii

 Pollination is rare because most locations contain only male flowers or female flowers.
 For pollination to occur, the fly must land on the male flower and then take the pollen to the female flower.
 If pollination occurs, the flower produces a globular, smooth-skinned fruit measuring up to 5 inches (13 cm) in diameter.
 It contains thousands of seeds.
-Birds and squirrels enjoy eating the fruit and help to spread the Rafflesia seeds through their eliminations.
+Birds and squirrels enjoy eating the fruit and help spread Rafflesia seeds through their droppings.

 See more at Rafflesia: The World's Largest Bloom.